snapetech/slskdn/README.md

 | Open to community feedback | 🔒 | ✅ |

 ## Configuration
-slskdn uses the same config format as slskd, with additional options:
+slskdN uses the same config format as slskd, with additional options:
 ```yaml
 soulseek:
   username: your_username